 Here’s a checklist of your main responsibilities … And how to get them off your plate.

 In one of our most recent posts, we discussed ways to prevent employee theft or fraud.
 One of those ways involved separating the duties when it comes to your financial processes.

-And one of the ways to do that is having a controller, as well as a bookkeeper and a CPA.
+And one of the ways to do that is to have a controller, as well as a bookkeeper and a CPA.
 Those last two may sound redundant, but we are familiar with the differences between a bookkeeper and CPA.
 Having both is very good for your company.

 What do bookkeepers do?

 A bookkeeper performs day-to-day financial record-keeping.
 They may provide standard monthly financial reports like income statements, balance sheets, or a statement of cash flows.
 In addition, they may perform duties such as paying bills, sending invoices and recording Accounts Payable and Accounts Receivable entries.

 Tip: using bookkeeping automation will reduce the need for data entry and decrease the chance of errors.

 Why do you need a controller AND a bookkeeper?

 A controller is an individual responsible for all accounting-related activities.
 Their job starts after the data has been entered into your bookkeeping software.
 Here are some of their duties.
 Which of these do you perform?

 ☑️ Reconcile accounts and make any entry adjustments (remember, your bookkeeper should not be making entry adjustments)